-Table S1.4 Pre Table S1.4 Pre-operational measures Reference Pre-operational measures P01 Prior to the commencement of commissioning, the Operator shall send a summary of the site Environment Management System (EMS) to the Environment Agency and make available for inspection all documents and procedures which form part of the EMS.
-The EMS shall be developed in line with the requirements set out in Section 1 of How to comply with your environmental permit.
+Table S1.4 Pre-op Table S1.4 Pre-operational measures Reference Pre-operational measures P01 Prior to the commencement of commissioning, the Operator shall send a summary of the site Environment Management System (EMS) to the Environment Agency and make available for inspection all documents and procedures which form part of the EMS.
+The EMS shall be developed in line with the requirements set out in Environment Agency web guide on developing a management system for environmental permits (www.gov.uk).
 The documents and procedures set out in the EMS shall form the written management system referenced in condition 1.1.1 (a) of the permit.
-PO2 Prior to the commencement of commissioning, the Operator shall submit to the Environment Agency for approval a Fire Prevention Plan developed in line with the requirements set out in our Fire prevention plans guidance (version 2, March 2015).
-PO3 Prior to the commencement of commissioning, the Operator shall send a report to the Environment Agency which will contain a comprehensive review of the options available for utilising the heat generated by the pyrolysis process in order to ensure that it is recovered as far as practicable.
-The review shall detail any identified proposals for improving the recovery and utilisation of waste heat and shall provide a timetable for their implementation.
-PO4 Prior to the commencement of commissioning, the Operator shall submit to the Environment Agency for approval a protocol for the sampling and testing of pyrolysis char and gas clean-up residues for the purposes of assessing its hazard status.
-Sampling and testing shall be carried out in accordance with the protocol as approved.
-P05 Prior to the commencement of commissioning; the Operator shall provide a written commissioning plan, including timelines for completion, for approval by the Environment Agency.
-The commissioning plan shall include the expected emissions to the environment during the different stages of commissioning, the expected durations of commissioning activities and the actions to be taken to protect the environment and report to the Environment Agency in the event that actual emissions exceed expected emissions.
-Commissioning shall be carried out in accordance with the commissioning plan as approved.
-PO6 Prior to the commencement of commissioning, the Operator shall submit a written report to the Environment Agency detailing the waste acceptance procedure to be used at the site.
-The waste acceptance procedure shall include the process and systems by which wastes unsuitable for incineration at the site will be controlled.
-The procedure shall be implemented in accordance with the written approval from the Environment Agency.
-P07 After completion of RTO design and at least three calendar months before any RTO operation; the operator shall submit a written report to the Agency of the details of the computational fluid dynamic (CFD) modelling.
-The report shall demonstrate whether the design combustion conditions comply with the residence time and temperature requirements as defined by Chapter IV and Annex VI of the IED.
+PO2 Prior to the commencement of commissioning, the Operator shall send a report to the Environment Agency which will contain a comprehensive review of the options available for utilising the heat generated, including operating as CHP or supplying district heating, by the waste incineration process in order to ensure that it is recovered as far as practicable.
+The review shall detail any identified proposals for improving the recovery and utilisation of heat and shall provide a timetable for their implementation.
+PO3 Prior to the commencement of commissioning, the Operator shall submit to the Environment Agency for approval a protocol for the sampling and testing of incinerator bottom ash for the